-Chelsea ran out 8-0 victors over Villa last weekend - their biggest-ever Premier League defeat – before a Gareth Bale hat-trick helped Tottenham to a 4-0 win at Villa Park on Boxing Day.
+Chelsea ran out 8-0 victor over Villa last weekend - its biggest-ever Premier League defeat – before a Gareth Bale hat trick helped Tottenham to a 4-0 win at Villa Park on Boxing Day.

-Villa now welcome fellow relegation-strugglers Wigan – a team they are unbeaten against in over three years – and Lambert is after a strong response from his players.
+Villa now welcomes fellow relegation-struggler Wigan – a team it is unbeaten against in over three years – and Lambert is after a strong response from his players.

 "But because you've been smacked twice everyone thinks 'oh, here we go' but I can't let two games distract from what we are trying to build here."